JBernal7/human-wildlife-conflict/README.md

 - `Rmd`: This folder contains R Markdown files that serve as an index of the code used in the [Human-wildlife conflict in the Limpopo National Park](http://dx.doi.org/10.13140/RG.2.2.19459.99361) project.
 These files provide an overview of the code structure and functionality.
 Please note that the complete codebase and data are not available in this repository.

-- 'Functions' : This folder contains separate R files for each custom function.
+- `Functions`: This folder contains separate R files for each custom function.

 The '1_4All.R' file is a script that demonstrates how to use some of the functions for a specific case.
 The rest of this public repository is an ongoing project, and we welcome collaborators who are interested in contributing to this work or any related project.